superflyxxi/video-converter/.github/README.md

 ## Docker Image

 This image supports ripping a video or bluray directory into an MKV using ffmpeg.
-As a result, you'll see in the same directory mapped to `/data` a file with the following naming:
+As a result, you'll see in the working directory a file with the following naming:
 `{title} ({year}) - s{season}e{episode} - {show-title}.{input}.mkv`.
 You may want to rip the bluray to mkv before running this tool as ffmpeg is not very good at metadata from blurays.